DCS-training/DH-RSESummerSchool2024/README.md

 * Constructing an Immersive experience from a research scenario
 ### Day 4 July 5th - The Alan Turing Institute
 *Talks*
-* Introduction & DHRSE IEUK network talk
+* Introduction & RSE in the Arts and Humanities Community Interest Group talk
 * Research Software Engineering in the Arts and Humanities: a community-driven approach
 * DH & RSE practices -MapReader, open-source software library for analysing large map collections
 * The Seshat Project